ScuffleCloud/scuffle/CONTRIBUTING.md

 }
 ```

-for a bazel lsp you can use the bazel extension for vscode and download [starpls](https://github.com/withered-magic/starpls), adding the following to your settings.json:
+for a Bazel LSP you can use the Bazel extension for VSCode and download [starpls](https://github.com/withered-magic/starpls), adding the following to your `settings.json`:

 ```json
 {